dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-javascript.md

 ::: moniker range="< aspnetcore-3.0"

-For ASP.NET Core 2.2, see the 2.2 version of [Call the Web API with JavaScript](xref:tutorials/first-web-api#call-the-api-with-javascript).
+For ASP.NET Core 2.2, see the 2.2 version of [Call the web API with JavaScript](xref:tutorials/first-web-api#call-the-api-with-javascript).

 ::: moniker-end